alex-bochkov/ec2-console/README.md

 2. Constructive feedback is appreciated in <a href="https://github.com/alex-bochkov/ec2-console/issues">project issues</a>.

 ## FAQ
-1. <b>Should I use this app?</b> Use at your own risk.
+1. **Should I use this app?** Use at your own risk.
 I don't provide any support, but appreciate your feedback in <a href="https://github.com/alex-bochkov/ec2-console/issues">project issues</a>.
-2. <b>Why would you duplicate something that already exists?</b>
-As an engineer who work with AWS for over a decade, I'm deeply frustrated with the development direction of the Console - aweful, unreadable and slow UI.
+2. **Why would you duplicate something that already exists?** As an engineer who work with AWS for over a decade, I'm deeply frustrated with the development direction of the Console - aweful, unreadable and slow UI.
 The purpose of this solution is to address those issues.
-3. <b>Why vb.net?</b> I'm a Windows user, I like .NET, I like Visual Basic, I enjoy writing it.
+3. **Why vb.net?** I'm a Windows user, I like .NET, I like Visual Basic, I enjoy writing it.
-4. <b>Your code is aweful!</b> I'm a database architect, not a software engineer.
+4. **Your code is aweful!** I'm a database architect, not a software engineer.
 Also, a big fan of incremental development and improvement.
-5. <b>Do you have a release schedule?</b> No, this is a pet project without dedicated resources.
+5. **Do you have a release schedule?** No, this is a pet project without dedicated resources.
-6. <b>It throws exceptions!</b> There are no plans at this time to make it fool-proof.
+6. **It throws exceptions!** There are no plans at this time to make it fool-proof.